-The Center for Bold Action is committed to equiping men and women to enhance the lives of all people.
+The Center for Bold Action is committed to equipping men and women to enhance the lives of all people.
 We do this as a response to God's call and we do all that we do by the instruction of His word, the Bible, and by the empowerment of His Spirit.
 Our primary emphasis has been on equipping men and women to visit the lonely residents of long-term care facilities.
-Because relatively few men are engaged in any act of Christian service, Rich has begun developing the course, "Work: Curse or Blessing?"
-We hope this will be an antidote to apathy.
-It is being revised after an encouaging first trial.
-Dr. Paul Mathenia, a pastor in Louisville, KY, is helping with the revision.
+Because relatively few men are engaged in any act of Christian service, Rich has developed a course, "Work: Curse or Blessing?", that will help men discover the relationship of faith and vocation.
+We hope this will energize men to approach work with joy, gratitude, and creativity.

 Diana Walters enjoys training men and women how to connect meaningfully with dementia patients.
 Participants enjoy it too because they leave with skills and materials that will bless people right away.
 Typically she provides $65.00 of materials to each participant and charges the sponsoring organization only $30.00 per person plus travel expense.
 The workshop is uncommon in that: 1.
 It provides materials for immediate successful visitation, including a 28-page manual used during training and the help-packed book, Touching Grace;